inviqa/SysAdmin/ggroups2confluence/README.md

 #Usage
 It's advised to place the script in a common path i.e. /usr/bin.
-The best use of the script is to execute it periodically via a 'cron' script When executed the script do not need any command-line parameter as it sources them from the .netrc and the .gg
+The best use of the script is to execute it periodically via a 'cron' script When executed the script do not need any command-line parameter as it sources them from the .netrc and the .gginfo

 #TODO
 - Add the possibility to define command-line parameters to override/ignore the information in the .gginfo file